-ВМР Status (Complete, Ongoing, In Progress, or Not started) Activities in current reporting period Measurable Goal Department / Person Responsible Date completed or projected completion date (include the start date for anything that is 'in progress') Location Posted Additional details 2-1 Final Stormwater Management Plan publicly available Ongoing A draft of the Town's Stormwater Management Plan was made available to the public on April 1, 2017.
+ВМР Status (Complete, Ongoing, In Progress, or Not started) Activities in current reporting period Measurable Goal Department / Person Responsible Date completed or projected completion date (include the start date for anything that is 'in progress') Location Posted Additional details 2-1 Final Stormwater Management Plan publicly available Complete A draft of the Town's Stormwater Management Plan was made available to the public on April 1, 2017.
 A hard copy of the plan was available in the Engineering Department at Town Hall.
 A digital copy of the plan was published electronically on the Town's web page under Departments - Engineering - Storm Water Management Program - Storm Water Annual Reports.
-Comply with public notice requirements Engineering Department 4/1/2017 Physical and electronic copies available Additionally, the SWMP and the Annual Reports will be publicly accessible on the website and in Town Hall.
-The public notice will allow for a 30-day comment period, at a minimum.
-2-2 Comply with public notice requirements for Annual Reports (annually by 2/15) Ongoing A public notice regarding the 2021 Annual Report was posted on January 31, 2022.
-A draft of the Town's 2021 Annual Report was made available February 15, 2022; a hard copy available in the Engineering Department at Town Hall and a Review BMP's that will possibly be utilized.
-Engineering Department 7/1/2018 until permit expires Physical and electronic copies available The Town of South Windsor will publish a public notice on its website.
+Comply with public notice requirements Engineering Department 4/1/2017 Physical and electronic copies available 2-2 Comply with public notice requirements for Annual Reports (annually by 2/15) Ongoing A notice regarding the 2022 Annual Report was posted on January 30, 2023.
+A draft of the Town's 2021 Annual Report was made available February 15, 2023; a hard copy available in the Engineering Department at Town Hall and a Comply with public notice requirements Engineering Department 7/1/2018 until permit expires Physical and electronic copies available The Town of South Windsor will publish a public notice on its website annually.
 The notice will provide contact information to whom the public can send comments.

 digital copy published electronically on the Town's web page under Departments - Engineering - Storm Water Management Program - Storm Water Annual Reports.
-A final draft of the Town's 2021 Annual report was made available to the public in April 2022; a hard copy of the report and a digital copy of the report on the Town's web page.
 The Annual Reports will be publicly accessible on the website and in Town Hall.
 The public notice will allow for a 30- day comment period in February-March annually.
-2-3 Storm Drain Marking / Stenciling Ongoing The Town's Environmental Planner reported that there was money available in the Open Space Fund to purchase Storm Drain Markers.
-He is currently looking at markers to purchase and will look to coordinate with local scout troops and other civic groups to organize a public project.
+2-3 Storm Drain Marking / Stenciling Ongoing The Town's Environmental Planner purchased 150 Storm Drain Markers.
+These will be installed in Spring 2024 by local scout troops and other civic groups.
 Demonstrate direct link between storm sewer system and surface waters Environmental Planner 2022-Ongoing The Stormwater Committee has identified the neighborhood draining to Farm Brook (impaired) as the first area for marking/ stenciling storm drains, which includes the Bayberry Trl, Mohegan Trl, Krawski Dr, Ridgefield Dr area.
 The Farnham Estates neighborhood in the northeast section of town, which discharges stormwater to impaired waters, was previously identified to be first marked but this neighborhood will undergo full reconstruction in 2025-2026 timeframe and will have storm drain stenciling or marking at that time.
 2-4 Wetland & Riparian Buffer Plantings Ongoing The Stormwater Committee continues to sponsor annual volunteer activities as determined by availability of funding and which areas in town should be targeted for the program.
-Increased participation and awareness by the general public Environmental Planner 7/1/2019 - 12/31/2022
+Increased participation and awareness by the general public Environmental Planner 7/1/2019 - present